Grants and Resources for Underrepresented Content Creators 2023

 If your business is based in New York State, an MWBE certification can get you exclusive access to government projects and make you instantly eligible for a wide variety of grants.
 Learn more about the eligibility requirements and the steps for applying here.

-QuickFrame is always looking for experienced video content creators.
+QuickFrame is always looking for experienced video content makers.
 We’re here to connect you to organizations that need your creative skills.
 Click here to learn more about video production opportunities.

 Do More with Video